-Generally, people who use cannabis are either looking to get high or to benefit from its reported medical uses.
-Eating raw weed may not have the same effects as other methods, but it may still have benefits.
+Typically, people who use cannabis are either looking to get high or benefit from its potential medical uses.
+Eating raw weed may not have the same effects as other methods, but it may still provide benefits.

 The effects of marijuana come from its active ingredients: delta-9-tetrahydrocannabinol (THC), cannabidiol (CBD), and cannabigerol (CBG).
 These three ingredients are not naturally present in marijuana.
 They occur as a result of a chemical process called decarboxylation.